Beyond first impressions

-This ceramic bowl represents this narrative.
-It is shiny, white and plain on its exterior, forming a basic first impression.
-However, inside the bowl a reflection of Palestinian life can be found in the colours, intricate patterns, symbols and shapes.
+The ‘Beyond first impressions’ ceramic bowl represents this narrative.
+It is literally white-washed, shiny and plain on the outside, forming a basic first impression.
+However, inside the bowl can be found a reflection of Palestinian life, in rich colours, intricate patterns, symbols and shapes.
 You need to lift the lid to experience the real story.

 - Ghadeer Dajani (PS)